 The parts wars

-Nidec is building a plant in Hanoi for 15,000 Vietnamese workers, who will build air conditioner parts as well as 100,000 robot speed reducers.
+Nidec built a plant in Hanoi for 15,000 Vietnamese workers, who build air conditioner parts as well as 100,000 robot speed reducers.
 Operational in 2018, Nidec is looking to invest $500 million in Vietnam by 2022.
 Timing is good for the investment noted Nidec Chairman and CEO Shigenobu Nagamori, because the supply of robot parts has not kept up with demand.